In a Nutshell:

 • Stretch – A body stretching routine that simulates a chiropractic adjustment.

-• Sleeping – A low-intensity massage designed to relax you and get you ready for a good night’s sleep.
+• Sleeping – A low-intensity massage designed to relax and prepare you for a good night’s sleep.

-• Experience – A vigorous massage designed to help increase blood flow and boost your energy levels.
-If you work out, this routine will help you recover more quickly and reduce post-workout muscle aches.
+• Experience – A vigorous massage designed to help increase blood flow and boost energy levels.
+This routine will help you recover more quickly and reduce post-workout muscle aches if you work out.

-While we like the memory slot, the simple truth is that with only a few basic massage techniques on offer and not much in the way of pre-programmed options, you’re almost certain to “outgrow” this chair sooner rather than later.
+While we like the memory slot, the simple truth is that with only a few basic massage techniques on offer and not much pre-programmed options, you’re almost certain to “outgrow” this chair sooner rather than later.
 It will simply leave you wanting more.

 It Offers a Very Good Airbag Massage